Reading time: 8 mins.

 Of course, you’ll want to personalize this letter to each school and include only relevant information (e.g., if a school is test-blind or you applied test-optional, you don’t need to mention you improved your SAT scores).

 When writing your letter of continued interest, what you don’t want to include is anything repetitive or negative—including attitude.
 Don’t convey your frustration or disappointment at getting deferred, and don’t blame your high school for any perceived shortcomings in academics or extracurriculars.
-Even if there are some issues with the school or a teacher, you don’t want to come across as someone who will complain about a university, too).
-Instead, focus on your accomplishments—no matter how small you think they are.
+Even if there are some issues with your school or a teacher, you don’t want to come across as someone who will complain about a university, too).
+Instead, focus on your accomplishments — no matter how small you think they are.

 Finally, please, oh please, don’t name drop which schools you’ve gotten into (or which have rejected you).
 You risk looking overconfident in the former; desperate in the latter.